Calebio/Calebio.github.io/_posts/2022-05-10-Encryption-in-S3.md

 [27363 bytes of object data]
 ```

+**Use Case**<br/>
+Your company might have a policy where all files going into a particular bucket has to be encrypted.
+Here's to enforce encryption:  Now encryptio has to be enforced. <br/>

 ## How to add Server-side Encryption
 There are two  ways to add server-side encryption: <br/>

 - ### Console